-As of the date hereof, no LP Units have been granted under the A&R 2018 Plan.
-Awards under the A&R 2018 Plan will be granted at the discretion of the Compensation Committee and, accordingly, are not determinable.
-The A&R 2018 Plan is not being amended to alter any formula or other objective criteria used to determine benefits.
+As of the date hereof, no LP Units have been granted under the Second A&R 2018 Plan.
+Awards under the Second A&R 2018 Plan will be granted at the discretion of the Compensation Committee and, accordingly, are not determinable.
+The Second A&R 2018 Plan is not being amended to alter any formula or other objective criteria used to determine benefits.

-Awards Granted under the Existing 2018 Plan
+Awards Granted under the Existing A&R 2018 Plan

-The following table sets forth information with respect to the number of outstanding LP Units that have been granted to the named executive officers, director nominees and the specified groups set forth below under the 2018 Plan as of March 19, 2020.
+The following table sets forth information with respect to the number of outstanding restricted LP Units that have been granted to the named executive officers, director nominees and the specified groups set forth below under the A&R 2018 Plan as of April 13, 2021.

-Name

-Restricted LP Units
+Name Restricted LP Units

 Named Executive Officers

-Mallicu Executive Officers

-Warren G. Lichtenstein -
+Warren G. Lichtenstein

-Jack L. Howard -
+Jack L. Howard

-William T. Fejes, Jr. 100,000
+Gordon A. Walker 54,800

 Director Nominees

 John P. McNiff 5,357

-Joseph L. Mullen 5,357

 General Richard I. Neal 5,357

 Lon Rosen 5,357

 James Benenson III 5,357

 Eric P. Karros 5,357

 Rory H. Tahari 5,357

 Other Persons

-Each associate of the above-named executive officers or director -
+Each associate of the above-named executive officers or director

-Each other person who received or is to receive 5% of such restricted LP units -
+Each other person who received or is to receive 5% of such restricted LP units

 Groups of Persons

-All director nominees as a group 37,499
+All non-executive director nominees as a group 32,142

-All executive officers 150,000
+All executive officers as a group 118,300

-All non-executive officer employees a group -
+All non-executive officer employees a group 53,100

-No options or other awards have yet been granted under the existing 2018 Plan.
+No options or other awards have yet been granted under the existing A&R 2018 Plan.

-The affirmative vote of a majority of the voting power of the outstanding voting LP Units entitled to vote and present in person or by proxy is required to approve the A&R 2018 Plan.
+The affirmative vote of a majority of the voting power of the outstanding voting LP Units entitled to vote and present in person or by proxy is required to approve the Second A&R 2018 Plan.
 If you indicate that you wish to abstain from voting on this matter, your abstention will be counted as present for purposes of determining the presence of a quorum.
 If you hold your LP Units through a broker and you do not instruct your broker on how to vote on this proposal, as is discussed above, your broker will not have the authority to vote your uninstructed LP Units on this proposal.
 Abstentions will count as votes "against" and broker non-votes will have no effect on the outcome of this proposal.

-THE BOARD RECOMMENDS A VOTE FOR THE ADOPTION OF THE A&R 2018 PLAN.
+THE BOARD RECOMMENDS A VOTE FOR THE ADOPTION OF THE SECOND A&R 2018 PLAN.

-DEADLINE FOR SUBMISSION OF LIMITED PARTNER PROPOSALS FOR 2021 ANNUAL MEETING OF LIMITED PARTNERS
+DEADLINE FOR SUBMISSION OF LIMITED PARTNER PROPOSALS FOR 2022 ANNUAL MEETING OF LIMITED PARTNERS

 Pursuant to Rule 14a-8 of the Exchange Act ("Rule 14a-8"), unitholders are entitled to present proposals for consideration at forthcoming limited partner meetings provided that they comply with the proxy rules promulgated by the SEC and our LP Agreement.
-Limited Partners wishing to present a proposal at our 2021 Annual Meeting of Limited Partners must submit such proposal to our Corporate Secretary at our principal executive offices by December 4, 2020, if they wish for it to be eligible for inclusion in the Proxy Statement and form of proxy relating to that meeting.
+Unitholders wishing to present a proposal at our 2022 Annual Meeting of Limited Partners must submit such proposal to our Corporate Secretary at our principal executive offices at 590 Madison Avenue, 32nd Floor, New York, New York 10022, attn.: Corporate Secretary, by December 28, 2021, if they wish for it to be eligible for inclusion in the Proxy Statement and form of proxy relating to that meeting.
 Subject to applicable SEC rules and guidance, we reserve the right to take appropriate action to rule out of order or reject any proposal that does not comply with Rule 14a-8 and other applicable requirements.